Testato/TeraTerm/TTXSamples/trunk/TTXResizeMenu/ReadMe.txt

 Feature:
   This feature adds Resize menu.
-  If a user selects the Resize menu item, TeraTerm VT window is changed to the specified size.
+  If a user selects the Resize menu item, Tera Term VT window is changed to the specified size.

 Description:
   TTXResizeMenu is based on TTXResizeWin plugin.